-Two Residence Units are required for the free-standing Master of Arts degree (with the exception of the programs listed below).
+Two Residence Units are required for the free-standing Master of Arts degree.

 Full- and Part-Time Registration

-A full-time student must register for a Residence Unit or Extended Residence (see below) each semester, whether or not the student is taking courses.
-Students in Ph.D. programs may not register part time.
-The full Residence Unit, Extended Residence, and Matriculation and Facilities are considered full-time registration statuses.
+A full-time student must register for a full Residence Unit (“R.U.”), Extended Residence, or Matriculation and Facilities (see below) each semester, whether or not the student is taking courses.
+Students in Ph.D. programs may not register part-time.

-With the exceptions listed below, part-time students in free-standing M.A. programs may register for quarter or half Residence Units.
+Part-time students in free-standing M.A. programs may register for full, half, or quarter Residence Units.
+For students in free-standing M.A. programs, the following guidelines apply:

-- A student who is registered for a full Residence Unit may enroll in any number of courses; additional tuition is charged per point if the student registers for more than 18 points per semester.
+- A student who is registered for a full Residence Unit (“R.U.”) may enroll in four or more courses.
+Please note however that additional tuition is charged per point if the student registers for more than 20 points per semester.

-- A student who is registered for a half Residence Unit may enroll in no more than three courses.
+- A student who is registered for a half Residence Unit (“1/2 R.U.”) may enroll in up to three courses.

-- A student who is registered for a quarter Residence Unit may enroll in one or two courses.
+- A student who is registered for a quarter Residence Unit (“1/4 R.U.”) may enroll in one or two courses.

 Full, half, and quarter Residence Units are calculated on the basis of courses taken for a letter grade, Pass/Fail, or for R credit.

-After completing the appropriate number of Residence Units, students are required to register for Extended Residence for any term in which they:
+After completing the appropriate number of Residence Units, both Ph.D. and Master’s students are required to register for Extended Residence (“ER”) for any term in which they:

-- Are completing a degree requirement such as course work, language examinations, or qualifying examinations
+- completing a degree requirement such as a language examination or qualifying examination;

-In all other cases a Ph.D. student must register for either a Residence Unit or Extended Residence.
+In all other cases, a Ph.D. student must register for either a full Residence Unit or Extended Residence.
+Ph.D. students do not register in any semester following the one in which they distribute the dissertation.

 - American Studies